Psychtoolbox-3/psychtoolbox-3.github.com/docs/DelayedSoundFeedbackDemo.md

 Depending on your sound hardware you'll have to either leave 'duplex' at
 its default of zero (2 times half-duplex mode, aka simplex mode) or set
 it to 1 (full-duplex mode).
 On a given system, only one of these will work
-reliably (or at all): ASIO audio hardware -- typically on MS-Windows --
+reliably (or at all):
-will usually need full-duplex mode and won't work at all in simplex mode.
-On Macintosh OS/X it depends on the sound hardware.
-[IntelMacs](IntelMacs) are happy
+On OSX it depends on the sound hardware.
+[IntelMacs](IntelMacs) are happy with half-
-with half-duplex mode, some [PowerMacs](PowerMacs) may need full-duplex mode.
-However,
+duplex mode, some [PowerMacs](PowerMacs) may need full-duplex mode.
+However, except for
-except for 'reqlatency' == 0 minimal latency mode, simplex mode provides
+'reqlatency' == 0 minimal latency mode, simplex mode provides much higher
-much higher accuracy and reliability on OS/X at least with the built-in
+accuracy and reliability on OSX at least with the built-in soundchips on
-soundchips on Intel based Macintosh computers.
-On Linux, performance
+Intel based Macintosh computers.
+On Linux, performance varies depending on
-varies depending on the card at use.
+the card at use.

 'freq' = Sampling frequency (Hz).
-Defaults to 48000 Hz as this rate is
+Defaults to auto-detect.
-most commonly supported on most sound hardware.
 The maximum achievable
 value depends on your specific soundcard.
-IntelMac's built in soundchips
+Intel Mac's built in soundchips
 allow for a maximum of 96000 Hz, high-end soundcards may allow for 192000
 Hz under some circumstances.
 Increasing the frequency reduces minimum
 latency but increases system load and the probability of glitches.

 'minLatency' is a tuning parameter for the driver and a hard-constraint
 on the mininum achievable latency for feedback.
-It is ignored on OS/X,
+It is ignored on OSX,
 but can be tused for tuning latency vs. reliability on Linux and on
 MS-Windows.
 High-end cards may allow for much lower than the default 10
 msecs, low-end cards may malfunction at lower settings.

-Non-ASIO
-soundcards on MS-Windows will likely fail already at much higher settings
-and be therefore completely unsuitabe for low latency feedback.
+'device' Optional device index of soundcard to use.

 ### Specific tips for different setups:

-On OS/X with builtin soundchip on [IntelMacs](IntelMacs), choose duplex = 0 for
+On OSX with builtin sound chip on Intel Macs, choose duplex = 0 for
 feedback with controlled low-latency, and a freq'ency of 96000 Hz.
 For
 lowest latency mode, you may try reqlatency = 0 and duplex = 1.

-On MS-Windows you \*must\* use a soundcard with ASIO support for any
-reasonable results!
-Here you should always set duplex = 1 for full-duplex
-operation, anything else will fail.
-Use reqlatency = 0 for feedback with
+On MS-Windows use reqlatency = 0 for feedback with minimal latency, positive
-minimal latency, positive values for feedback with controlled latency.
+values for feedback with controlled latency.
+Play around with the 'minLatency'
-Play around with the 'minLatency' parameter, set it as low as possible -
-to the lowest value that doesn't cause any error messages by our driver
+parameter, set it as low as possible - to the lowest value that doesn't cause
-or audible artifacts like crackling noises or static.
-Try to set
+any error messages by our driver or audible artifacts like crackling noises or
-'freq'uency as high as possible.
-Check the manual of your soundcard for
+static.
+Try to set 'freq'uency as high as possible.
+Check the manual of your
-the highest value that can be used for capture + playback.
-E.g., the
+soundcard for the highest value that can be used for capture + playback.
+E.g.,
-Soundblaster Audigy ZS 2 seems to be limited to max.
+the Soundblaster Audigy ZS 2 seems to be limited to max.
 48000 Hz in this
 mode.

 On Linux, no general statements can be made, only that some soundcards
 allow for extremely low latencies of < 2 msecs if properly tuned.
 Search
 the Internet for tips.

+If you need low-latency, make sure to read "help [InitializePsychSound](InitializePsychSound)"
+carefully or contact the forum.